FAQ: COVID-19 (coronavirus disease 2019)

 January 30, 2020

-Not all affected individuals will exhibit all symptoms, and there is now evidence that up to 25 percent of infected individuals will have no symptoms at all.
-If you are concerned about symptoms you are experiencing, call MIT Medical’s COVID-19 hotline at 617-253-4865 to speak with a clinician and get advice about what to do next.
+Not all affected individuals will exhibit all symptoms, and there is now evidence that up to 40 percent of infected individuals will have no symptoms at all.
+If you are concerned about symptoms you are experiencing, you should speak with your personal healthcare provider to get advice about what to do next.

 April 7, 2020

-Yes, evidence indicates that people who are infected with 2019-nCoV may become contagious before symptoms are noticeable.
-In addition, it is now estimated that up to 25 percent of infected individuals remain asymptomatic and may unwittingly infect others.
-For that reason, the Centers for Disease Control and Prevention (CDC) is now recommending that individuals wear non-medical-grade, cloth face coverings in public settings where it may be difficult to maintain social distancing, such as grocery stores.
-If everyone wears masks, this might help prevent those who are unknowingly infected from spreading the illness.
+Yes, evidence indicates that people who are infected with 2019-nCoV may be at their most contagious in the 48–72 hours before symptoms are noticeable.
+In addition, it is now estimated that up to 40 percent of infected individuals remain asymptomatic and may unwittingly infect others.
+For that reason, the Centers for Disease Control and Prevention (CDC) is now recommending that non-vaccinated individuals wear non-medical-grade, cloth face coverings in public settings where it may be difficult to maintain social distancing, such as grocery stores.
+Evidence shows that wearing a mask helps to protect both you and those around you.

-There are three main ways to protect yourself from COVID-19:
+In addition to getting the COVID-19 vaccine, there are four main ways to protect yourself from COVID-19:

 Pay attention to personal hygiene,

 A study in the New England Journal of Medicine reported that, in laboratory tests, the virus was detectable for up to 72 hours on plastic and stainless steel surfaces, up to 24 hours on cardboard, and up to four hours on copper.
-But a “detectable” amount of virus may not be enough to cause infection.
+But a “detectable” amount of virus is not the same as an infectious amount.
 In fact, most viral particles die relatively quickly outside of the body.
 Even on stainless steel and plastic, the half-life of the virus — the length of time it takes for half of the microbes in a given sample to die — was 5.6 and 6.8 hours respectively.
 On cardboard it was less than four hours.

 A study in the New England Journal of Medicine reported that COVID-19 viral particles could remain suspended in the air for as long as a half hour.
 However, while this research showed the virus remaining airborne longer than originally thought, it also showed that the particles disperse quickly.
-This means that unless you are physically close to an infected person, you are unlikely to be at risk from viral aerosols.
+Unless you are physically close to an infected person or in an enclosed space with poor ventilation you are unlikely to be at risk from viral aerosols.
+The risk of outdoor transmission, especially with physical distancing, is extremely low.

 This is not surprising based on what we know about the varying paths organisms take to make people sick.
 Respiratory viruses, like COVID-19, typically attach to cells in places like the lungs and cannot survive the acidic environment of the digestive system.
 In contrast, the microorganisms that cause digestive illnesses, like norovirus and salmonella, survive the acid in stomachs and make people ill by attaching to the cells inside people’s guts.